 Inskeep also recommends making the job description even more explicit by including a short list of filtering “yes or no” questions. “‘Do you have X number of years’ experience?
 Yes or no?
 Do you have this particular certification?
 Yes or no?’
 By setting up these filters,” she says, “you tend to generate a better, smaller pool of candidates, which will mean less time spent prescreening later.”

 Even after narrowing your pool, you’re still likely to be knee-deep in applicants.
-One recommended strategy for weeding out the chaff is to skim your resume stack for the following red flags:
+One recommended strategy for weeding out the chaff and finding qualified candidates is to skim your resume stack for the following red flags: